How to Connect to Exchange Online using PowerShell?

 #Connect-ExchangeOnline -UserPrincipalName [email protected]

-Once you are successfully connected to Exchange Online, You can start executing cmdlets for Exchange Online.
+Once successfully connected to Exchange Online, You can start executing cmdlets for Exchange Online.

 Disconnect the Exchange Online PowerShell session

 Once you are done with your PowerShell scripts, You should disconnect the session, Instead of just closing the PowerShell window or PowerShell ISE.
-This way, we can properly disconnect the sessions and avoid waiting for the session to expire on an accidental window close.
+This way, we can properly disconnect the PowerShell connection and avoid waiting for the session to expire on an accidental window close.

 #Disconnect Exchange Online